-The simulated point process is shown in Figure \ref{ocean_data}, which was constructed by simulating a Gaussian random field associated with the mesh in Figure \ref{ocean_mesh}.
-The resulting point pattern has 1142 points.
-With essentially no changes to the code, the inference was performed on this model and the posterior mean is shown in Figure \ref{ocean_mean}.
-The posterior mean shows the same large-scale features as the sample that was used to generate the LGCP (Figure \ref{ocean_true}), with the expected loss of information due to the uninformative nature of point pattern data.
+The point process shown in Fig.~\ref{ocean_data} was constructed by simulating a Gaussian random field associated with the mesh in Fig.~\ref{ocean_mesh}.
+The resulting point pattern has 913 points.
+Inference was performed on this model and the posterior mean is shown in Fig.~\ref{ocean_mean}.
+The posterior mean shows the same large-scale features as the sample used to generate the log-Gaussian Cox process, see Fig.~\ref{ocean_true}, with the expected loss of information due to the uninformative nature of point pattern data.

-Some interesting effects induced by the boundary conditions can be seen in Figure \ref{ocean_misc}.
-The pointwise standard deviation of the posterior latent Gaussian field is shown in Figure \ref{ocean_sd}.
-The standard deviation is reasonably constant away from the coasts, whereas it is much higher near the boundaries.
-There are also some interesting effects in the Gulf of Carpentaria (Australia) and the North Sea (between the UK and Scandinavia).
-This is an effect of the prior model, which increases the variance near the boundaries and in areas with high curvature.
+Effects induced by the boundary conditions can be seen in Fig.~\ref{ocean_misc}.
+The pointwise posterior standard deviation of the latent Gaussian field is shown in Fig.~\ref{ocean_sd}.
+The standard deviation is reasonably constant away from the coasts, but is much higher near the boundaries.
+There are some interesting effects in the Gulf of Carpentaria in Australia, and in the North Sea.
+This is an effect of the prior model, which increases the variance near the boundaries and in areas with high curvature of the coastline.

-In the context of freak wave modelling, Figure \ref{risk_map}, which shows probability that the log-risk will be greater than $5.5$, is probably the most important result.
-This type of map can easily be computed using the function \texttt{inla.pmarginal}.
+In the context of freak wave modelling, the most important result is displayed in Fig.~\ref{risk_map}, showing the probability that the log-risk will be greater than $5.5$.
 Once again we see pronounced effects near the coastlines.
+This type of map can easily be computed using the function inla.pmarginal in the \texttt{R-INLA} package.
+It is also possible to use the \texttt{excursions} package \citep{bolin2012excursion} in \texttt{R} to construct joint exceedance maps.